iraf-community/iraf-community.github.io/index.md

 software system for the reduction and analysis of astronomical data.
 IRAF is licensed under a [MIT style license](COPYRIGHT).
 The software was written by the National Optical Astronomy Observatories (NOAO) in Tucson, Arizona.
-However, development and maintenance of IRAF is discontinued since 2013.
+However, continuous institutional development and maintenance of IRAF is discontinued since 2013.
 The latest NOAO release had a large number of problems, including [major license issues](/iraf-v216/license-problems.html) and security bugs.

 To prevent the software from bitrotting, and to fix bugs that are in the package despite (or because) of its age, the